georgeliang0821/MS-AbnormalMeetings/README.md

 - "BlobContainerName_SubscriptionList": "subscription-list",
 - "BlobFileName": "subscriptionList.json", -->
 ##### Explanation
-- `BlobConnectionString` is the blob connectionstring, where you want to store your data
+- `BlobConnectionString` is the blob connectionstring, where you want to store your data.
+In this case, it is the connection string of `callrecordsaved`
 <!-- - `BlobContainerName_CallRecords`, `BlobContainerName_UserEvents` are the containers that are used to store results after calling graph api
 - `BlobContainerName_SubscriptionList` is the container that used to store the `BlobFileName`, which will be used in subscription. -->
 #### Azure Active Directory